jantimon/ariaMenu/README.md

 ## Javascript? ##

-ariaMenu doesn't aim to be a fully fledged javascript menu but only a light weight unobtrustive enhancment for your CSS menu.
+It's not the aim of ariaMenu to be a fully fledged javascript menu but only a light weight unobtrusive enhancement for your CSS menu.

 Also note that [98.6% of people who are blind have Javascript enabled](http://webaim.org/projects/screenreadersurvey4/#javascript)